 Locking containers to store cannabis are available in various sizes, and typically use a lock-and-key system to secure marijuana.
 A locking medical bag is a popular choice, as well.
 Lock-and-key containers can effectively keep marijuana out of the hands of children, as long as they cannot find the key.

 Locking Prescription Boxes and Caps

-A combination locking cap or storage box/safe is an effective way to secure marijuana, as well as prescription medications.
+A combination locking cap or storage box/safe can be an effective way to secure marijuana, as well as prescription medications.
 Unlike a child-resistant cap which can be opened by anyone, a locking cap acts like a combination lock.
 A personal, four-digit code is selected by the user and the cap can only be opened with that four-digit code.
-This securely locks up medications, including weed, from small children, older children, teens, or even other adults.
+This helps securely lock up medications, including weed, from small children, older children, teens, or even other adults.

 The fancy “stashbox” that many marijuana users have relied on to store their pot in the past won’t keep their weed out of the hands of children.
 Today, responsible marijuana users know they need to lock up their weed to keep it secure to help keep their children safe.
 Locking weed storage containers and combination caps are key to responsible use of marijuana, medically and recreationally.